A Causal Framework for Non-Linear Quantum Mechanics: Introduction

 \section{Introduction}

 Quantum Mechanics is the bedrock of physics.
 Its seemingly ad-hoc and phenomenologically derived axioms have proven to be remarkably resistant to parametrized deviation.
 Given its central importance to physics, there is a clear need to develop a consistent framework to test deviations from these axioms.
-What parts of quantum mechanics can we modify?
+But what parts of quantum mechanics can we modify?
 Quantum theory rests on two elements.
 First, it unavoidably introduces an element of probability into physics due to the act of measurement.
 Second, it requires time evolution to be linear.

 The unease triggered by the fundamental role of probability has prompted several efforts to modify the theory to make its predictions absolutely deterministic.
 In our view, the elimination of probability as an integral element of describing the outcome of physical processes does not seem likely.
 This is due to the physical fact that a finite system is only allowed to have a finite set of energies, even though its constituents possess continuous observables and symmetries.
 These aspects of physical systems are placed in conflict when one tries to impose the concept of a deterministic measurement of {\it all} the observables of the system.
-As an example, consider the electron in a hydrogen atom.
-The electron has a finite set of energy levels while its position is a continuous observable.
+As an example, consider the ground state of the hydrogen atom.
+The electron in the atom has continuous observable properties, for example, its position relative to the proton.
 Moreover, the system is also endowed with rotational symmetry.
 If the electron could exist in a state with a deterministic position and energy, application of the rotational symmetry would generate an infinite set of states that all have the same energy but with different electron positions -- a continuous degeneracy.
-This would then contradict the assumption that the system only has a finite set of energy eigenstates.
+This would then contradict the assumption that the system only has a single ground state (and in general, a finite set of energy eigenstates below some energy).
 Probability allows quantum mechanics to retain a finite set of energy states with the existence of continuous symmetries and observables by sacrificing deterministic measurement.
 The Bell inequalities \cite{Bell:1964kc}, the SSC \cite{Mermin:1998cg} and Kochen-Specker theorems \cite{Kochen:1968zz} are mathematical illustrations of this conflict.

 Motivated by the above, in this paper we pursue the possibility of modifying the second element of quantum mechanics, namely, linear time evolution.
 There have been several attempts to introduce non-linear evolution into quantum mechanics \cite{Weinberg:1989us} and they generically suffer from problems of causality \cite{Polchinski:1990py, GISIN19901}.